Warren Direct Descendant of Militia 'Indian Fighter' Who Fought Seminoles

 According to an entry in Sequatchie Valley Revolutionary War Soldiers, which was confirmed to Breitbart News on Wednesday by James Douthat, who compiled and published the book at his company, Mountain Press:

 Wm.
 Brown, Chmn of County Court, requests increase in Sibby Reed’s pension; mentions Thomas Pope of Sparta; and on October 12, 1851 writes that JONATHAN CRAWFORD was a Private in Capt.
-Richard Waterhouse’s Company in the ‘Florida War’ and died shortly after his return, from disease contracted there.
+Richard Waterhouse’s Company in the “Florida War” and died shortly after his return, from disease contracted there.
 Is not his widow entitled to a pension?

 Douthat also confirmed that records show Jonathan Crawford was enrolled in Captain Richard Waterhouse’s company during the Second Seminole War from 1837 to 1838.